kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 Frontend assets:

 - `static/style/style.css`: application styling.
-- `static/js/script.js`: sidebar behavior, filtering, modal handling, and browser-only mentor/investor/staff record manipulation.
+- `static/js/script.js`: shared browser interactions and sidebar behavior.
 - `static/js/ambient.js`: low-contrast binary rain in the sidebar; it is local, pauses when the tab is hidden, and is disabled for reduced-motion preferences.
 - `partials/pagination.html`: shared server-side pagination controls that retain the current search/filter criteria.
 - `static/img/dtbi-logo.svg`: available logo asset.